 Since Limits only apply when it’s NOT your turn, the non-active players discard down to the limit as soon as the card is played, while the active player does not have to discard until the end of their turn – since at the end of their turn, they cease to be the active player.

-Also, wholesale mixing of entire decks can raise some issues.
-Though we have deliberately designed all Fluxx versions to have the same back so you can mix and match cards, particularly promo cards, not all versions “play well together”.
+Beyond that, keep in mind that, although we have deliberately designed all Fluxx versions to have the same back so you can mix and match cards, particularly promo cards, not all versions “play well together”.
 For example, in Martian Fluxx, most of the Creepers are Humans.
 What do you do when you mix a different deck where there are Keepers who are Humans?
 Are they Creepers now?
 You’ll have to decide how to handle that.

-Q: If the person before me plays a Hand or Keeper Limit card is the last card to be played in a turn, is it instantly the next player’s turn, so they can ignore the Hand Limit?
+Q: If the person before me plays a Hand or Keeper Limit card as the last card in their turn, is it instantly my turn, so I can ignore the Hand Limit?

-A: Until everyone observes the Limit Rule as the last play, that turn is not over, so no, the next player does not get a pass on the Hand Limit just because it was played as the last card of the person before them.
+A: Until everyone observes the Limit Rule as the last play, that turn is not over, so no, you do not get a pass on the Hand Limit just because it was played as the last card of the person before you.

 Q: Can I pile up my Keepers in play in a stack, or do I have to lay them out so they are clearly displayed?